TerraPower: Traveling Wave Reactor

-Molten salt reactor
+Molten Chloride Fast Reactor

-In October 2015, the company was reported to be investigating a molten salt reactor design with Southern Company as a technology alternative.
-In February 2022, it was announced that the two companies had agreed to build a demonstration fast-spectrum salt reactor at Idaho National Laboratory (INL).
+In October 2015, the company was reported to be investigating a fast-spectrum molten salt reactor design with Southern Company as a technology alternative.

+In February 2022, it was announced that the two companies had agreed to build a demonstration fast-spectrum salt reactor, the Molten Chloride Reactor Experiment, at Idaho National Laboratory (INL).
+The test reactor will be constructed at the LOTUS testbed at INL, and will use liquid NaCl-UCl_{3} salt as its coolant, permitting it to operate on a fast spectrum using the dissolved uranium chloride as fuel.
+It would be the first fast-spectrum molten-salt reactor ever constructed.

-In 2023, the US Department of Energy announced a project to build a test reactor using high-enriched fuel (HEU) containing as much as 90% ^{235}U, contradicting the country's longer-term project to remove HEU from all reactors.
+In 2023, the US Department of Energy announced that the test reactor would use highly-enriched uranium (HEU) fuel containing as much as 90% ^{235}U, contradicting the country's longer-term project to remove HEU from all reactors.

+In December 2025, INL announced that it had fabricated the first batch of chloride salt fuel for MCRE.